federgraph/trimm-420-data-format-delphi/README.md

 - read a Trimm-File from disk at application startup time
 - read a Trimm-File from disk at user request

-To test drive the code I have created a minimal Form with normal Buttons and Memo Controls.
+To test drive the code I have created a minimal Form with normal Buttons and Memo controls.
 The UI for this initial version of the test app was done super quick, it is ugly by design, but can be understood easily.
 You click a button and follow the code.